biojs/edu/series/101/03_package_basics.md

 ~~~

 This real file is available at [`files.biojs.net/chromosome/manny`](http://files.biojs.net/manny).

+{% hlblock info %}
-For the end of this tutorial we will only work with the given subset.
-In the [extended parsing](./05_real_parser.md) you will learn how to parse the real file.
+To make this tutorial as easy as possible, we will only work with this static example.
+In the [extended parsing](05_real_parser.html) you will learn how to parse the real file with 500,000 rows.
+{% endhlblock %}

 4) Export your component
 ------------------------